 Known for its delicious food, wine, art and fashion, Italy has a lot to offer Canadians who are looking to settle down elsewhere.
 Before moving to Italy, there are several things you need to prepare.
-Here are the 11 things you need to know before moving from Canada to Italy.
+Here are the 7 things you need to know and do before moving from Canada to Italy.

 The first step to applying for a work visa in Italy is to complete the visa entry request form.
 You must also have a valid passport and have received approval from the SUI (Sportello Unico per l’Immigrazione).
 You can begin your visa application process at your nearest Italian Consulate or Embassy.
 You can find your nearest one after completing this short form.
 The Consulate you will have to visit may vary based on your employment situation.

 To begin your visa application to join family in Italy, you must complete the visa entry application form.
 You must also hold a valid passport and have received authorization from the SUI (Sportello Unico per l’Immigrazione).
 To start your application, visit your nearest Italian Embassy or Consulate.
 To find your nearest one, complete this short form and see the locations you can visit based on your situation.

 To study in Italy, you must first fill the visa entry application form.
 You must have a valid passport, proof of accommodation, proof of sufficient funds, private health insurance and proof of acceptance in an Italian educational institution.

 To study in Italy you will also need approval from the SUI (Sportello Unico per l’Immigrazione).
 To begin the visa application process, find your closest Consulate or Embassy by filling out this short form.

 The Canada-Italy Youth Mobility Agreement allows youth between the ages of 18 and 35 to study or work temporarily in Italy.
 This is a great way to travel while also being productive.
 To begin your adventure in Italy and for more information on the Youth Mobility Agreement, click here.